elevenarms/EMSQA/README.md

 cd code/EMSRAG
 ```

-We used Qwen/Qwen3-32B as an example to show how to run our code, you can specify other models like "meta-llama"
+We used Qwen/Qwen3-32B in the experiment to run our code,
 *  Expert-RAG-GT:
     ```bash
     python ems_rag.py